Maple Ridge: A Place to Call Home

 Senior housing is really important.
 No more low barrier housing.
 Housing first is not working.

-Jmbbc asked over 3 years agoThank you for providing your perspective and priorities on housing in Maple Ridge.
+Jmbbc asked almost 4 years agoThank you for providing your perspective and priorities on housing in Maple Ridge.
 We agree that seniors housing is important.

 In 2019-2020 BC Housing provided 565 households with housing supports for seniors in Maple Ridge.
 This includes supportive housing, subsidized housing, and rental assistance in the private market.